DevExpress/testcafe-browser-provider-browserstack/README.md

 ## Usage
 Before using this plugin, save the BrowserStack username and access key to environment variables `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY`.

+Project name and build name will be displayed in BrowserStack if you set the environment variables `BROWSERSTACK_PROJECT_NAME` and `BROWSERSTACK_BUILD_ID`.

 You can determine the available browser aliases by running
 ```
 testcafe -b browserstack